AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/handling-large-content-repositories.md

 ## Setting up to Use AzCopy as a Pre-Copy Step {#setting-up-pre-copy-step}

 >[!NOTE]
->Starting from version 2.0.16 of CTT, the Precopy setup will be done automatically when the bundle is installed.
-Additionally, if the migration set size is greater than 200GB, the extraction process will automatically utilize the Precopy feature.
+>Starting from version 2.0.16 of CTT, the precopy setup will be done automatically when the bundle is installed.
+Additionally, if the migration set size is greater than 200GB, the extraction process will automatically utilize the precopy feature.
 The azcopy.config file is created in the crx-quickstart/cloud-migration/ directory.
 If you would like to update the configuration of the file manually, please review the sections below.

 Follow this section to learn how to set up to use AzCopy as a pre-copy step with Content Transfer Tool to migrate the content to AEM as a Cloud Service: